harshangrjn/LaplacianOpt.jl/README.md

 Please report any issues via the Github **[issue tracker](https://github.com/harshangrjn/LaplacianOpt.jl/issues)**.
 All types of issues are welcome and encouraged; this includes bug reports, documentation typos, feature requests, etc.

 ## Acknowledgement
-This work was supported by Los Alamos National Laboratory's LDRD Early Career Research Award (20190590ECR).
+This work was supported by Los Alamos National Laboratory (LANL)'s LDRD Early Career Research Award (20190590ECR) and [LANL-TAMU's collaborative research project](https://nationallabsoffice.tamus.edu/the-texas-am-university-system-and-los-alamos-national-laboratory-partner-to-design-robust-networks/) grant.
 The primary developer of this package is [Harsha Nagarajan](http://harshanagarajan.com) ([@harshangrjn](https://github.com/harshangrjn)).

 ## Citing LaplacianOpt
 If you find LaplacianOpt.jl useful in your work, we request you to cite the following papers [\[link-1\]](https://doi.org/10.1109/ECC.2015.7330770) [\[link-2\]](https://doi.org/10.1115/1.4028955):